adir-ch/micro-kit/README.md

 # Distributed Calculator
-    A distributed calculator built with Microservices using go-kit
+    A distributed calculator built with Microservices using go-kit, using etcd as service registry

 ## Kit CLI Commands